choiboi/CSC318-Smardrobe/README.md

 In this project we will not branching out and instead use the default `master` branch.
 Since, we are only using the `master` branch this will be like SVN where we will have conflicts if one does not update their local branch before committing.
 Therefore, I suggest people to notify every team members via Facebook group page or any other form of communication that you made changes and it has been pushed into the repository.

+When committing, please do not commit `/bin` files and hidden mac files (for example `.DS_STORE`).
+If you do, you can easily remove it by using the commands below.
+My useful TIP is to use `$ git status` command when committing and/or adding.

+### Some Commands
 To clone the repository use this command in the directory where you want the folder to be located:

     $ git clone git@github.com:choiboi/CSC318-Smardrobe.git